 Estimating Subnational Crime and Under-reporting Rates with BARP

 Studies of crime and violence are often crippled by unreliable data.
 It is widely known that data regarding crime victimizations are typically inaccurate and underreported.
 Researchers have attempted to circumvent this issue by relying on homicide statistics, considered the most accurate measure of crime for a variety of reasons.
 But, this measure too has been shown to have its own biases and does not accurately reflect the nature of all crime rates.
 This paper attempts to provide a solution to this problem.
 I illustrate a new method in which researchers can determine the size of the “dark figure,” or gap between officially reported crimes and surveyed victimization rates, for non-homicides.
 This measure can be leveraged to improve analyses of non-homicidal crimes, and understand the inaccuracies in official crime data.
 The paper demonstrates an application in Chile and estimates the dark figure for 101 urban communities across the country.
 I demonstrate victimization surveys reveal some communities to have almost double the amount of crime victimizations than previously indicated by official statistics.
-I then conduct an initial analysis exploring some of the explanatory factors behind such discrepancies in official and surveyed victimization rates, including the number of police officers allocated to a community, the education-level of the community, and its poverty rate.

 With Claire Dunn